RhysPerkins/Geometry/README.md

 - CollisionDetection

-Here is an example of detecting and solving an intersection between to shapes
+Here is an example of detecting and solving an intersection between two shapes

 ```
     Contact c = new Contact();